1955 ACC men's basketball tournament

 The 1955 Atlantic Coast Conference men's basketball tournament was held in Raleigh, North Carolina, at Reynolds Coliseum from March 3–5, 1955. defeated Duke, 87–77, to win the championship.
 Ronnie Shavlik of NC State was named tournament MVP.
+However, as NC State was ineligible for the NCAA tournament due to violating NCAA rules, Duke earned the automatic bid to the 1955 NCAA basketball tournament.